mutablelogic/go-whisper/README.md

 ## Building

-If you are building a docker image, you just need Docker installed:
+If you are building a docker image, you just need make and docker installed:

 * `DOCKER_REGISTRY=docker.io/user make docker` - builds a docker container with the server binary, tagged to a specific registry

-If you want to build the server yourself for your specific combination of hardware, you can use the `Makefile` in the root directory and have the following dependencies
+If you want to build the server yourself for your specific combination of hardware (for example, on MacOS), you can use the `Makefile` in the root directory and have the following dependencies
 met:

 * Go 1.22
 * C++ compiler
 * FFmpeg 6.1 libraries (see [here](doc/build.md) for more information)
-* For CUDA, you'll need the CUDA toolkit including the `nvcc` compiler
+* For CUDA, you'll need the CUDA toolkit installed including the `nvcc` compiler

 The following `Makefile` targets can be used: